-Up to five inductees can be added every five years.
-The next class will be inducted in 2020.
+Up to five inductees can be added every three years.
+The next class will be inducted in 2022.
 Nominations can be sent to the Director of Alumni Relations at any time for future consideration, but candidates must be at least five years removed from graduation from Porter-Gaud School.

-Athletes and coaches from all Varsity sports, including sports that may have been discontinued, may be considered.
+Athletes, coaches and teams from all Varsity sports, including sports that may have been discontinued, may be considered.
 Examples include but are not limited to football, golf, equestrian, volleyball, cheerleading, soccer, basketball, lacrosse, swimming, track & field, tennis, lacrosse, cross country, baseball and sailing.

 - Elizabeth Anderson (2006 Honorary) - Fan

 - Emily Applegate (2003) - Tennis